Tracardi/tracardi-api/docs/getting_started/index.md

-If you want to develop Tracardi plugins please go to Developer section where you can find an information on how to set-up a [development environment for GUI developer](../development/react_env.md) or for [backend plugin developer](../development/python_env.md).
+If you want to develop Tracardi plugins please go to Developer section where you can find an information on how to set up a [development environment for GUI developer](../development/react_env.md) or for [backend plugin developer](../development/python_env.md).

 !!!
 Tip